awesomerank/awesomerank.github.io/lists/Awesome-Windows/Awesome.md

 - [WordWeb](http://wordweb.info/) - A very good English dictionary for windows. ![Freeware][Freeware Icon]
 - [Wox](http://www.getwox.com/) - An effective launcher for windows. [![Open-Source Software][OSS Icon] ★6236](https://github.com/Wox-launcher/Wox) ![Freeware][Freeware Icon]
 - [KatMouse](http://www.ehiti.de/katmouse/) - Utility that enables "universal scrolling" in Windows: scrolling does not need the window to be active/clicked first (i.e. how it works in macOS and Linux) ![Freeware][Freeware Icon]
+- [Keypirinha](http://keypirinha.com/) - A fast launcher for keyboard ninjas on Windows.
+You can think of Keypirinha as an alternative to *Launchy* and a cousin of *Alfred*. ![Freeware][Freeware Icon]

 ### Terminal